storybookjs/react-native/addons/docs/docs/recipes.md

 - The MDX loader is using story metadata from CSF, such as name, decorators, parameters, but will give giving preference to anything defined in the MDX file.
 - The MDX file is using the Meta `default` defined in the CSF.

-## CSF Stories with MDX Docs: Option 2
+## CSF Stories with Arbitrary MDX

-We recommend [Option 1](#csf-stories-with-mdx-docs-option-1) as the ergonomic way to annotate CSF stories with MDX.

-There's also a second option if you want to arbitrary markdown with your CSF:
+We recommend [MDX Docs](#csf-stories-with-mdx-docs) as the most ergonomic way to annotate CSF stories with MDX.
+There's also a second option if you want to annotate your CSF with arbitrary markdown:

 **Button.mdx**